 - Items are bought outside the local area and the seller doesn't charge local sales tax, and then the item is used for business or personal use in the local area; - A taxable item is bought for your business from an out-of-state seller who does not charge or collect local sales tax.

-Refer to the Minnesota Department of Revenue Local Tax Information
+Refer to Local Sales Tax Information.

 EXEMPTION CERTIFICATES